MohamedAshref371/ZipPeek/README.md

 - ⚠️ Only **ZipCrypto** encryption is supported.
 Archives using **AES encryption** are not currently supported.
 - ⚠️ Will not work if the remote server does not support HTTP Range requests.
 - ⚠️ Only standard ZIP format is supported (no split archives, multi-disk, or advanced compression).
-- ⚠️ TreeView UI does not yet support search, filter, or sorting (planned in future versions).